-An important and often under-appreciated part of creating your video is choosing a thumbnail.
+An important and often under-appreciated part of creating your video is choosing the thumbnail.
 You want to choose a thumbnail which entices the user to click play.
 Do not put a bunch of texts on the thumbnail.
-Make sure to choose an image which is exciting. you want to make sure that the image is clear and it is easy to view at a small size.
+Make sure to choose an image which is exciting.
+The image must be clear and it is easy to view at a small size.
 There is a great list of thumbnail tips on Tubular Insights.
 They recommend to:

 - Feature color in the thumbnail